ivanproskuryakov/ivanproskuryakov.github.io/_posts/publications/2015-1-15-AngularJS-app-architecture.md

   feature: AngularJS.jpg
   teaser: AngularJS.jpg
 ---
-Architecture and code design are one of the most important things of development process.
+Architecture and code design are two of the most important things of development process.
-Application with complicated functionality (like: users, content management, categorisation, tagging, reviews,etc..) with no design pattern, extremely hard to maintain, work on issues & fix bugs.
+An application with complicated functionality, such as users, content management, categorisation, tagging, reviews, etc.. and no design pattern is extremely hard to maintain as well as to work on issues & to fix bugs.

-This explanation based on design pattern that is being used in live open-source project [https://github.com/ivanproskuryakov/Aisel](https://github.com/ivanproskuryakov/Aisel)
+This explanation is based on design pattern that is being used in a current open-source project [https://github.com/ivanproskuryakov/Aisel](https://github.com/ivanproskuryakov/Aisel)

  {% highlight JavaScript %}
 |-- 404.html